The future of music, made here.

 Adult musician playing the cello.

-Continue your musical journey with NEC’s Adult Education class offerings.
+Continue your musical journey with NEC’s Adult Education classes.

 Request Information